mtzig/mtzig.github.io/_pages/about.md

   - /about.html
 ---

 I am a senior at Carleton College majoring in computer science and mathematics.
+I am currently applying for a CS PhD programs.